Morrow-Yang/pku-cogmod-2026-llm-positivity-bias/AI_USAGE.md

 ## What the author does *not* claim as their own

-- The day-to-day code implementation details and most variable-level choices
-- Most prose-level phrasing in the English paper
 - The OmegaWiki framework itself (third-party; credited in [README.md](README.md) and [`OMEGAWIKI/`](#) in the working repo)
 - The Llama-3.1-8B model (Meta)
 - Cognitive-model formulations from Yoon, Frank-Goodman, Lefebvre, et al.